OWNER’S MANUAL

 Automatic Storage You can set your receiver's automatic tuning

-system (ATS) so it automatically stores all available FM, LW,
+system (ATS) so it automatically stores all available FM,

-and MW stations (from strongest to weakest) in the FM, LW, and MW
+and MW stations (from strongest to weakest) in the FM, LW,

 memory locations until all the memory locations are occupied.

-This feature helps you find local stations in another city by
+This feature helps you find local stations in another city

 simply pressing a memory location button.